ucsb-ersp-2018/arch-jacquim-research-log/arch-jacquim-research-log-f18.md

    * I had a few minor problems with syntax, and had some problems saving the state of the model each iteration of the train loop (It kept saying that the directory didn't exist, and I eventually figured out that I needed to use 'results/model.pth' rather than '/results.model.pth'- same for the optimizer state_dict() saves.
 I also had to create the 'results' directory by hand.)
    * My main problem is that matplotlib doesn't seem to be working from my terminal.
 The demo I followed goes on to use matlplotlib for a bunch of other tests, and for viewing some of the MNIST entries before constructing the NN.
 However, when I used matplotlib, I got *no* output, but no error either.
 The graphs simply don't display from my terminal.
 This wasn't a huge deal here, since the printed output to my terminal was enough to see the progress being made by my NN, but I can see how matplotlib would be a tremendous help in the future for graphing and analyzing the output data.
 I've heard that this is a pretty common problem, so hopefully I can figure it out and get plotting soon.
+* I also started thinking about how we're going to translate PyTorch NN code to PyRTL.
+I noticed that PyTorch just has pre-built Linear layers in torch.nn, which are used as the fully-connected layers in the CNN that I built for the MNIST example.
+Going off what Deeksha told us last Friday, I would guess that these Linear layers are essentially feedforward layers/NNs?
+  * Does this mean that we would simply have to figure out how to implement a PyTorch nn.Linear layer in PyRTL for the first part of our experiment.
+Maybe we can find the implementation for a Linear layer and go about translating it into hardware?

+* I decided to mess around with the CNN that I built.
+Here's some stuff I did
+  1. Added more training epochs:
+    * I wanted to see if more generations = more accuracy, since I noticed that the accuracy seemed to be capping out at 96% with just 3 epochs, so I increased the number of epochs to 10.
+      * After it completed 10 epochs, the final accuracy was just 98%.
+Obviously, this is pretty high, but not such a huge improvement given that I ran it for over 3 times as many epochs.
+Going back through the output, I noticed that the NN actually hit 98% in its 8th epoch, and was at 97% from its 4th to 7th epochs.
+So the rate of increase of accuracy is *very* slow.
+      * Speaking of slow, the program itself took a while to complete.
+The output printed along the way, so I could track the NN's progress in real time, but it took several minutes for execution to finish.
+I didn't actually time it (I had it running in the background), so maybe the next thing I want to do is track the execution time and see how it grows as I add more epochs.

 **Monday, Nov 19 (1 hr)**
 * Received peer feedback, a lot of edits planned for the proposal- The main points were: